bartlomiejn/test-automation/README.md

 GitHub API authentication app based on a multi-project iOS app architecture with a three layer test automation strategy.
 Setup takes advantage of the architecture to deliver UI integration tests for isolated application modules along high-level end to end tests.

-Used as an example for the `Test Automation in iOS` lecture for the `meet.mobile` meetup in Wroclaw, Poland 10.10.2018.

 ### Overview

 - Multi-project architecture with 5 separate modules and a shared collection of test-related tools: